 Porcelain tiles are low absorbent tiles with very high density.
 They are made by baking porcelain and some other minerals at a temperature of 1200 Degree Celsius.
-Porcelain tiles are also called vitrified tiles because of their low water absorption rates.
+Porcelain tiles are similar to vitrified tiles because of their low water absorption rates.
 They are a popular preference for commercial tiling.

-Vitrified tiles are known for their low water absorption rates and their glossy look.
-They are made up of clay mixed with feldspar, quartz, or silica and are very resilient.
+Vitrified tiles are famous for their low water absorption rates and their glossy look.
+They are made from clay mixed with feldspar, quartz, or silica and are very resilient.
 They are also very durable too.

 Rectified tiles are ‘rectified’ by a ‘grinding’ process.
-In this grinding process, all tiles are cut to the same size, and this means that the edges are less irregular and joints required are also smaller.
+In this grinding process, all tiles are cut to the same size, and this means that the edges are less irregular and requires smaller joints required.
 This creates a unique stone/tile look on the whole wall or floor as the grout filled is also lesser.

-Ceramic and porcelain are the most common types of tile used.
+The most common types of tiles to use are Ceramic and porcelain.
 Next are stone tiles like that of marble, travertine, bluestone, limestone, etc. Other types of tiles available in the market are glass tiles, cement tiles, mosaic tiles, metal tiles and even resin tiles.

 Stone and porcelain tiles for sure.
 Both have low water absorption.
 But stone tiles may need sealant regularly to maintain their sheen.
 Stone tiles like quarry look tremendous.
 But porcelain tiles also have a great look.
-Glazed Ceramic tiles and glass tiles can also be used.
+You can also use Glazed Ceramic tiles and glass tiles.

 Again any tile with less water absorption is an excellent preference.
 Porcelain, vinyl, and stone are great options.
 Ceramic is also a popular option, but it has a higher water absorption rate.
 A glazed ceramic tile is an option here.